fnca-open-standards/ticket/Open-Ticket-Specification.md

 - **Type (type)** string (20) – The type of information this field contains, such as String for text, DateTime for date/time values, Boolean for true/false values, Integer for a whole number value, or Number for a numeric value containing a decimal portion.
 See Appendix A for value types.

-- **Value (value)** string (4000) – This is a textual representation of the value.
-This can be used in combination with the Type above to translate the value into an appropriate native representation of that value on the receiving system.
-So, an integer can be translated from the text value here into a native integer data type variable so that it can be used appropriately.
-If that custom field does not have a value, this attribute will be “null”.
+- **Value (value)** (various types, see Custom Field Data Types below) – This value is used in combination with the Type above to translate the value into an appropriate native representation of that value on the receiving system.
+So, an integer can be translated from the value here into a native integer data type variable so that it can be used appropriately.

 - **Max (max)** integer – The maximum number of characters the value can have, or the maximum value for a numeric field.

+## Custom Field Data Types

+Custom fields use native JSON data types for maximum compatibility with standard parsers:

+**String** – JSON string value.
+Max indicates maximum character length.
+**Text** – JSON string value with no length restriction (use sparingly).
+**Integer** – JSON number value representing a whole number.
+Max indicates maximum allowed value.
+**Float** – JSON number value that may contain decimal places.
+Max indicates maximum allowed value.
+**Boolean** – JSON boolean value: true, false, or null.
+**DateTime** – JSON string value in ISO 8601 format with timezone information.

+Null values are represented as JSON null (not the string "null").

 # Member List